-How a family's love for camping became a movement for belonging
+How a family's love for camping became a movement to make nature's healing power accessible to every family

 Justin and Sally met at the University of Virginia, bringing together two unique perspectives on the outdoors.